About American Medical Forum

 Update CME – Internal Medicine and Primary Care Conference

-Five Years and Counting…
+Eight Years and Counting…

 American Medical Forum (AMF) was originally founded in 2012 by physicians who believed in the importance of providing an open forum for learning.
 In this forum, attendees would be able to learn about the latest advances from leading medical specialists from top universities.

 Participants are able to earn a large number of CME (Continuing Medical Education) credits at each conference.
 By having short, concise lectures with a significant focus on Q&A involving Live interactions with speakers, participants are able to interact and get their questions answered, providing a more participative experience.

 In a new initiative, AMF conferences have incorporated the use of technology, to allow participants to interact online.
 Participants gained the ability to ask their questions via their smartphones, tablets or computers.
 They also can vote on submitted questions already in the queue.